UK Horse Racing

 (2)If the first horse is ten points clear of the third horse - I back the top 2

-(3)If the first horse is ten points clear of the forth horse - I still back only the top 2
+(3)If the first horse is ten points clear of the fourth horse - I still back only the top 2

 (4) I will only back UK races.